-Graduate Assistants typically work approximately 20 hours per week.
+Graduate assistants work approximately 20 hours per week.
 Actual hours will vary by position, but are typically between 8:30 a.m. and 5:00 p.m. with some nights and weekends.

 Responsibilities will vary by position.
-Examples of professional development and applied learning opportunities include, but are not limited to: Program coordination and management, direct advising of students, training/teaching experience in Student Affairs, university committee service, training and programming in diversity and inclusion, research and assessment, participation in training, and various international learning opportunities.
+Examples of professional development and applied learning opportunities include, but are not limited to: program coordination and management, direct advising of students, training/teaching experience, university committee service, training and programming in diversity and inclusion, research and assessment, participation in training and various international learning opportunities.
 View sample position descriptions.

 How can I apply to be a Graduate Assistant?

-This first step is to apply to the M.A. in Higher Education Leadership.
-Applicants and current students are contacted in early Spring with information on available positions and application processes.
-The hiring process for the next academic year takes place in late March.
+This first step is to apply to the MA in Higher Education Leadership.
+Applicants and current students are contacted in early spring with information on available positions and application processes.
+The hiring process for the next academic year takes place the spring.

 May I renew my assistantship contract?